 Ababa emigrated to Minnesota from Ethiopia in 2013.
 Her work visa was delayed, but that didn't stop her from buffing up her resume through language learning and volunteerism.
-She divided her time between parenting two small children, taking English classes and volunteering in Goodwill retail stores.
+She divided her time between parenting two small children, taking English classes and volunteering in her community at an Ethiopian traditional store.

-In 2016, Ababa made the jump from GESMN volunteer to GESMN participant.
+In 2016, Ababa became a GESMN participant.
 She enrolled in our Banking and Finance Training and continued her remarkable go-getter streak.
 Banking and Finance instructor Nicole Krutzfeldt confirms it: "Ababa had perfect attendance, got 100% on nearly every assignment and aced her final exam."

 During the 8-week training, Banking and Finance participants meet face-to-face with representatives from local banks.
-With help from her Banking and Finance Instructor and Career Specialist Roni Thorkelson, Ababa landed a part-time teller job offer with one of the banking representatives that had interviewed her during the class.
+With help from her instructor and career specialist Roni Thorkelson, Ababa landed a part-time teller job with one of the banking representatives that had interviewed her during the class.
 Within three months, she was promoted to full-time teller.
 Currently, Ababa is working toward setting up a financial literacy course for other recent immigrants.

 GESMN does more than provide participants with job training and connect them with employers looking for talented workers — we also position them for success.
 Before and during training, Ababa and her two children were sharing a single room in a relative's home.
-GESMN's community resources team helped her move to a two-bedroom apartment and secure furniture, clothing and other support.
+She worked hard to find affordable housing, and GESMN's community resources team helped her secure furniture, clothing and other support.

 Ababa came to GESMN looking for new opportunities, but getting a full-time job and a new home doesn't mean she's crossed the finish line.
 "Goodwill has opened a doorway for my career," Ababa says.
 "My dream is to go as high as I can."